SpiNNakerManchester/spif/spif-driver/README.md

     spif {
         compatible = "uom,spif";
         memory-region = <&spif_reserved>;
-        dma = <&axi_dma_0 0>;
+        dma0 = <&axi_dma_0 0>;
         apb = <&APB_M_0>;
     };
 };
 ```

+The `dma0` resource corresponds to the first event-processing pipe.
+An additional `dma` resource must be included for every additional pipe.

-The driver expects to find 4 Kb of reserved memory for its use.
+The driver expects to find 4 KB (per event-processing pipe) of reserved memory for its use.
 The reserved memory is platform-dependent.
-The following device tree nodes have been used:
+The following single-pipe device tree nodes have been used:

 - Trenz Electronic TE0715-04-15 board (ZYNQ 7000).